spartanoah/fosscord-legacy/README.md

 -   [Admin Dashboard](/dashboard)

 ## Setup
-* because of how the legacy version is built these instructions may not work *
+*note that because of how the legacy version is built these instructions may not work properly*

 ```
 #Download fosscord-legacy